borelli28/security-onion-install-tutorial/README.md

 ![alt text](./images/so14.png)

-- Take a screenshot of the screen since you are going to need the access URL for the interface later, and press "Yes".
+- Select "Yes".

 ![alt text](./images/so15.png)

 - Now we will be waiting for a while until Security Onion finish the setup.

-Once its done, we can go to our Linux Mint machine to access the SOC portal.
+- Once its done, we can go to our Linux Mint machine to access the SOC portal.

 ![alt text](./images/so16.png)

 #### Access Security Onion SOC Portal

-- Login into the Security Onion VM.
+- Login into the Linux Mint VM.

 - In the firefox browser, type the IP of the Security Onion instance in the search bar.

 - Click "Advanced" and "Accept the Risk and Continue".
-You should now see the SOC portal.

 ![alt text](./images/mint9.png)

 - Login with the email and password.
+Now you should see the SOC portal.

 ![alt text](./images/mint10.png)